 However, if the office includes additional amenities or activities, such as a workshop or a break room, or if the layout of the office is more open and collaborative, you may need to allocate more square feet per employee.
 In these cases, a good rule of thumb is to aim for around 250 to 350 square feet (23 – 33 m2) per person.

 It’s also worth noting that the amount of how much office space per person is needed can vary based on local regulations and standards.
-Some cities or countries may have specific guidelines for the minimum amount of office space required per person, so it’s important to research and comply with these requirements.
+Some cities or countries may have specific guidelines for the minimum amount of space for 1 person, so it’s important to research and comply with these requirements.

 One of the possible solutions to save some office space, especially for hybrid offices, is to use a shared desks working model.
 The shared desk is a flexible seating arrangement where employees can reserve the desk space they desire for hour, day or even week.
 Instead of having fixed desks, employees can choose a different desk or other type of workspace each day.
 When they are done working, the desk becomes vacant and available for another employee.
 Shared desks can be reserved or booked on a first-come, first-served basis or in advance.